bjohnson05/keeplearning/README.md

 Just click on the appropriate link in order to “attend class.”
 See [the last section of this document](#maximize-live-session-success-by-learning-how-to-control-your-feed) for some tips on getting the most out of this medium.

-For our first class session online, I plan to get everyone acquainted with the environment and field questions on this "temporary new normal".
+For our first class session online, I plan to give everyone time to get acquainted with the environment and answer any questions about this "temporary new normal" that I can.
+Some experimentation will occur, and this is fine.

 There will be group sessions that will be used so you can have group time for your projects.
-These are called "breakout rooms" in zoom.
+These are called "**breakout rooms**" in zoom.
 I will set them up during class sessions.
 This should facilitate you having time for team meetings and so forth.
+It's a rather laborious process, so patience is appreciated.
+If you wish, you can start your own zoom session and do things there.

 #### Time Zone Differences
 For students who will be living in different time zones, connecting to the live sessions and office hours may become infeasible (unless you are truly a night denizen and can now live by your true body clock 🌒🌔🌕🌖🌘).